nick990/scrimba-react-course/chef-claude/README.md

 Only display the div.get-recipe-container if the ingredients list has more than 3 items in it.
 (Fewer than that and it might not give great results from the chef 🤖👩‍🍳)

+## Challenge 9

+1. Create a boolean state that, for now, will represent whether we've gotten a recipe back from the "chef".
+Default to `false`.
+   Can call it `recipeShown`.
+2. Grab the markup in recipeCode.md and paste it below.
+This will be a placeholder for the content that will come back from the chef once we set up that feature.
+3. When the user clicks the "Get a recipe" button, flip the `recipeShown` state to true.
+4. Only display the recipe code content if `recipeShown` is true.